ryankinal/campaignnotes/l5r-lions/notes.md

 		* Hare clan samurai with a polearm
 		* Super courageous?
 		* Ozaki tells her not to come
-		* But introduces Usagi Reya (JFox!
+		* But introduces Usagi Reiha (JFox!
 Jess!
 Jessica!)
 		* Apparently stalks Ozaki?
 Creepy.
 		* He is resigned to it.
 She's coming.
 * Conversation of Lion and Hare relations during journey